Dacid99/Emailkasten/Readme.md

 # EMailkasten

-A self-hosted mail archive based on python and React.js
+A self-hosted mail archive based on django and React.js